a1k12/moleculetda/README.md

 an example persistence diagram vectorization from a structure file (which can then be used in other tasks, e.g., fed into a machine learning algorithm).

-As an example, we will start with the following metal--organic framework (MOF) and construct topological summaries of all of the channels and voids in the structure:
+As an example, we will start with the following metal-organic framework (MOF) and construct topological summaries of all of the channels and voids in the structure:

 <img src="https://github.com/a1k12/molecule-tda/blob/main/figures/str_m4_o1_o1_acs_sym.10.png" width="500">